KashifKhn/Crispy_Kitchen_shop_website/README.md

 If you find any issues with the website or want to suggest improvements, feel free to open an issue or submit a pull request.
 Your contributions are greatly appreciated!

+1. Fork the repository.
+2. Create your branch: `git checkout -b my-feature`.
+3. Commit your changes: `git commit -am 'Add new feature'`.
+4. Push to the branch: `git push origin my-feature`.
+5. Submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).